So, how many days in Prague to stay? When planning a short trip, I suggest a minimum of 4 or 5 nights. The longer the better.

 Finally you’ll want to find Charles Bridge and cross over to Mala Strana - taking a thousand pictures along the way.
 It might be crowded, but just enjoy being a tourist.
 It’s ok! 😀

-This is where the benefits of staying five days in Prague really kicks in.
-You can get creative and combine a number of other iconic Prague attractions.
+The benefits of staying five days in Prague really kicks in now.
+Get creative and combine a number of iconic Prague attractions.

 Or, just relax and take it slow.